 Appraisers get to know the communities in which they appraise.
 They thoroughly understand the value of specific features to the residents of that area.
 Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the subject at hand.
 By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.

 A valid estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to putting a value on features of homes in Tampa and Hillsborough, Maider Appraisals can't be beat.
 The sales comparison approach to value is commonly given the most importance when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of what a property is worth.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
-The bottom line is, an appraiser from Maider Appraisals will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
+Note: While this amount is probably the most accurate indication of what a house is worth, it probably will not be the price at which the property closes.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Maider Appraisals will guarantee you attain the most fair and balanced property value, so you can make wise real estate decisions.